-Where u_i represents the combined linear predictor.
-We can plot this for each state.
-Figure 2 shows the result for a selection of 8 states.
-The solid lines display the estimated logistic regression in each state: thus, in any state, the probability of supporting Bush ranges from about 10% to 70% depending on the demographic variables, most importantly ethnicity.
+regression in each state; thus in any state the probability of supporting, George Bush ranges from about 10% to 70% depending on the demographic variables, most importantly ethnicity.
 Roughly speaking, African-Americans have about a 10% probability of supporting Bush while others have about a 60% probability.
 Other demographic variables only slightly affect the predicted probability.
 The variation among states is fairly small but turns out to be important in allowing us to estimate average opinion by state.
-Changes of only a few percent in preferences can have large political impact.
+Changes of only a few percent in preferences can have a large political impact.

 The gray lines on the graphs represent uncertainty in the state-level coefficients, β_j^{state} .
-Alaska has no data at all, but the inference there is still reasonably precise-its β_j^{state} is estimated from its previous election outcome, its demographic and regional predictors (Alaska is categorized as a Western state), them a common-sense Bayesian interpretation (Gelman et al. 2003). and from the distribution of the errors from the state-level regression.
-In general, the larger states such as California have more precise estimates than the smaller states such as Delaware, with more data in a state j, it is possible to estimate β{j}^{state} more accurately.
+Alaska has no data at all, but the inference there is still reasonably precise-its β_j^{state} is estimated from its previous election outcome, its demographic and regional predictors (Alaska is categorized as a western state), and the distribution of the errors from the state-level regression.
+In general, the larger states such as California have more precise estimates than the smaller states such as Delaware; with more data in a state j, it is possible to estimate β_j^{state} more accurately.

-Figure 3 displays the estimated logistic coefficients for the 50 states, grouping them by region and, within each region, showing the multilevel regression on v.prev, the measure of Republican vote in the state in previous Presidential elections.
+Figure 3 displays the estimated logistic coefficients for the 50 states, grouping them by region and, within each region, showing the multilevel regression on v.prev, the measure of Republican vote in the state in previous presidential elections.
 Region and previous vote give good but not perfect predictions of the state-level coefficients in the public opinion model.